nov1n/HabitDeck/README.md

 ## Configuration

 Before starting HabitDeck, you need to configure it with your Beaver Habits credentials and the habits you want to track.
-Here's an example configuration:
+An example of the configuration file located at `~/.hammerspoon/init.lua` is shown below:

 ```lua
 local habitDeck = hs.loadSpoon("HabitDeck")